kbparagua/paloma/README.md

 ## Advantages
 * Choose what specific javascript code to run per page.
 * Easily make ruby variables available on your javascript files.
-* Can be written using vanilla javascript, coffeescript, and anything that compiles to js.
+* Write in vanilla javascript, coffeescript, and anything that compiles to js.
-* No external library dependency.
+* No external JS library dependency.
-* Easy to understand (*because it is patterned after Rails' controller module*).
+* Easy to understand (*because it is patterned after Rails controller*).

 ## Minimum Requirement
 * Rails 3.1 or higher